That-Dude/rc-backup/README.md

 cd /
 rm -rf /root/rc-backup
 ```

+# Stats
+On a server with 20 Wordpress sites averaging ~150MB each the intitial full
+backup compressed down to ~700MB, with the nigly differential backups incrasing
+in size each day to use apprximately 500MB in total each month.

+A Wasabi 1TB bucket costs $6 per month.
+So that's around 800 backups, or more
+that 2 years of backups before you need to prune your old data.

 # Notes
 **Note** If you created the server using the DigitalOcean API integration from